 The hell hound is a very large, rust-red or brown beast with burning red eyes.
-The beast's markings, teeth, and tongue are soot-black.
+The beast's markings, teeth, and t-black.
+The baying of a hell a wide-mouthed fish l tongue are soot-black.
 The baying of a hell hound has been described as "eerie," "hollow," and "disturbing."
 The beast attacks with flaming breath and piercing teeth.